Kalidomra/SuperClone-5.0/readme.md

 I have also included a 3d printable case.
 However, Hackup has made great case available here: https://www.thingiverse.com/thing:4623905

-Note on using EPROMS: Some of the cheap, clone, UV erasable 27C512 EPROMS I tried did not work.
+Some of the cheap, clone, UV erasable 27C512 EPROMS I tried did not work.
 There is something about the clone EPROMS that messes up the timings.

+The original PCB was setup for 8K Ram, the clone is also defaulted this way.
+In order to use the 32K ram you need to cut the trace betrween pin 1 and 2 on J1 and then jumper pin 2 and 3 on J1.